loomio/loomio/docs/en/development_handbook/setup_environment.md

 ### Build and Install Ruby and dependencies

 At the time of writing 2.3.5 is the latest version.
-Check the required version and use it in the commands below:
+Check the required version in ```.ruby-version``` at the root of this repository and use it in the commands below:
 ```
-$ cat .ruby-version
 $ rbenv install 2.3.5
 $ rbenv global 2.3.5
 $ gem install bundler
-$ bundle install
 ```

 ## Install Node.js